 The user specifies those interrupt levels he has elected to be masked for the servicing of interrupt core loads on two equate cards: ICLL1, ICLL2.
 He may elect a single interrupt level or consecutively numbered interrupt levels within the two groups of interrupt levels, 0-13 and 14-23.
+Even though the highest priority out-of-core interrupt level cannot be interrupted from another out-of-core interrupt level, it must nevertheless be specified in the ICLL1-2 equate cards.
+This is because whenever an exchange of variable core is to be carried out, the ICLL1-2 values are used, together with the user's current mask pattern, to mask the coreexchange routine.
+This prevents the core-exchange routine from being interrupted by an out-of-core interrupt when it is already busy on the mainline or non-process level.
 Two examples illustrate how the ICLL1-2 cards are used.

 In the first example, assume